vosaul/status.im/source/technical/contributor_guide.md

 Ping us in the [#developers channel in Status](https://get.status.im/chat/public/status-core-devs) itself if you can't build Status following that guide.

->If you're wanting to contribute to Embark it's best to go to [those specific docs](https://embark.status.im/).
+If you're wanting to contribute to, or get started with using Embark; it's best to go to [Embark's docs](https://embark.status.im/).
 If you want to work on our smart contract and cryptoeconomic systems around Identity, Voting, ENS, Curation, and a bunch of other awesome things, then you can just start at Step 2.

 ## Step 2: Find Something To Work On